Michael Lach, Executive Director

 In order to accelerate and expand land conservation efforts in Harwich, the Trustees of the Harwich Conservation Trust hired Michael Lach as their first Executive Director.
 The position as well as successful plans for additional staff and office space resulted from a strategic planning process over several months during which the Trustees reviewed and refined their land protection and land stewardship goals.
 Lach, who had served over the past five years as the Trust’s Land Protection Specialist from The Compact of Cape Cod Conservation Trusts, Inc., was selected unanimously by the Board.
 Founded in 1986, The Compact is a regional land trust service center that helps to acquire, preserve, and manage open space across Cape Cod.

 Michael completed his undergraduate degree at Cornell University and graduate degree at the University of Massachusetts.
 He has also written environmental features for the The Cape Cod Chronicle and has contributed eco-travel articles to The Cape Cod Times.
-Michael has called Cape Cod home since 1976, and enjoys the outdoors with his wife and kids.
+Michael has called Cape Cod home since 1976, and enjoys the outdoors with his kids.

 “Michael has proven his abilities to lead and get things done.
 He has been an integral part of our biggest land protection successes and formulated our Save Land-Save Water campaign.
 He accelerates our land protection efforts on a daily basis,” said Trust President and founding Trustee, Robert F. Smith.